 Board Appointment Ms. Lee was appointed as a Non-Executive Director in March 2011, Non-Executive Chairman in May 2011, and executive Chairman in March 2012.
 She also serves as a director of certain subsidiaries of the Group.
-She is aged 69.
+She is aged 70.

 Competencies and Experience Ms. Lee leads the Group in her executive Chairman role.
-Ms. Lee is the independent non-executive chairman of Hang Seng Bank Limited and is an independent non-executive director of The Hongkong and Shanghai Banking Corporation Limited.
-She is also an independent director of Alibaba Group Holding Limited.
+She is the independent non-executive chairman and the chairman of the nomination committee of Hang Seng Bank Limited and is an independent non-executive director and the chairman of the remuneration committee of The Hongkong and Shanghai Banking Corporation Limited.
+She is also an independent director of Alibaba Group Holding Limited, the chair of its nominating and corporate governance committee and the chair of its compliance and risk committee.
 She is a member of the Exchange Fund Advisory Committee of the Hong Kong Monetary Authority.

-Previously, Ms. Lee held senior positions in investment banking and funds management in a number of international financial institutions, including Citibank in New York, London and Sydney, and she was the global head of corporate finance at Commonwealth Bank of Australia.
+Previously, Ms. Lee held senior positions in investment banking and funds management in a number of international financial institutions, including Citibank in New York, London and Sydney, and was the global head of corporate finance at Commonwealth Bank of Australia.
 She was also on the boards of many listed and unlisted companies, including ING Bank (Australia) Limited and QBE Insurance Group Limited.
 She was also an independent non-executive director of CLP Holdings Limited, Cathay Pacific Airways Limited, Noble Group Limited and HSBC Holdings plc, and a member of the Advisory Council of JP Morgan Australia.
-She was also formerly a member of the Australian Government Takeovers Panel.
+She was formerly a member of the Australian Government Takeovers Panel.